FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-project/Backup.rst

 2. Name the backup file and click Save.

 .. note:: The default name is the current project name with a plugin version and timestamp appended to it.
+Use any name desired.

 .. image:: ../../img/Flo-2D-Project/backup001.png